Updated July 2026

 For existing student loan borrowers

-For existing student loan borrowers, current federal Income-Driven Repayment (IDR) plans, Saving on Valuable Education (SAVE), Pay as You Earn (PAYE), and Income-Contingent Repayment) ICR, will be phased out by July 1, 2028.
+For existing student loan borrowers, current federal Income-Driven Repayment (IDR) plans, https://www.brighthorizons.com/resources/blog/edassist/save-student-loan-repayment-plan-to-end Pay as You Earn (PAYE), and Income-Contingent Repayment) ICR, will be phased out by July 1, 2028.
+While borrowers in the Saving on Valuable Education (SAVE) plan with have 90 days from notification from their loan servicer to select a new repayment plan.

-These plans were based on income and family size and offered low payments, no interest accumulation, and 20-25 year forgiveness.
-With these changes to student loan repayment, existing borrowers will need to switch to a Repayment Assistance Plan (RAP).
-If they don’t qualify for a RAP, they’ll need to switch to a modified Income-Replacement Repayment (IBR) plan or a Standard Plan with fixed payments.
+These plans were based on income and family size and offered low payments, and 20-25 year forgiveness.
+With these changes to student loan repayment, existing borrowers will need to switch to the income based Repayment Assistance Plan (RAP)modified Income-Replacement Repayment (IBR) plan or a Standard Plan with fixed payments.

-This is critical for employers because about 8 million borrowers will have to identify a new repayment plan, which is a high number of employees facing this confusing transition.
-Many may not be able to afford their payments.
+This is critical for employers because about 8 million borrowers transitioning from SAVE will have to identify a new repayment plan, which is a high number of employees facing this confusing transition.
+Many may not be able to afford their new payments.

 For new student loan borrowers